harshit2490/harshit2490/README.md

 ## 👋 Hi, I’m Harshit Singh

-#### Currently a final year B.tech student of ABES Engineering College from IT, with holistic knowledge of Web Development, UI, Graphics & Coding Enthusiast.
+#### B.tech graduate 2022 from ABES Engineering College from IT, with holistic knowledge of Front-end, UI & Coding Enthusiast.
 Passion to keep on learning various tools, and new technologies and enjoying learning new things every day.

 <!-------Stats------->
  <p float = "left">